erikfredner/tap-2024/README.md

 Each numbered notebook corresponds with one 90-minute class session.
 Sessions presume that participants are already familiar with Python and Jupyter Notebooks.

+The subsections below outline the content of each class:

 ## Day 1

 ### Why bother with text classification?